Sleep Apnea Awareness

 -

-Can't connect the dots between all these symptoms
+Difficulty connecting the dots between all these symptoms

 Gender Differences in How Women Describe Sleep Apnea